Venus Fly Traps - Dionaea Muscipula

 Via Seed or Basal Offset Division.

 Seeds (Easy) - The only soil you can use is a 'Carnivorous' labelled compost, as other mixes will retain too many chemicals that'll burn the cases of the seeds.
 Set the seeds on top of the soil's surface, resisting the temptation to compact it.
 Maintain evenly moist compost and allow the excess water to freely drain from the pot's base to prevent water-logging.
 The ideal location for successful germination is in a bright, indirect setting with temperatures above 18℃ (64℉) with bottom-heat.
 Keep the pot in a transparent bag to provide a stable level of humidity, along with longer-lasting soil moisture.
 Germination may take up to three months, so don't discard any unsuccessful seeds until this threshold has been surpassed.
-Remove the bag once the seedlings produce their second leaf and then split them into their own 5cm pots after a further month.
+Remove the bag once the seedlings produce their second leaf and then split them into a 7cm pot after a further month (still using 'Carnivorous' labelled soil).

 Basal Offset Division (Easy) - Your plant will produce several basal offsets that can be separated once they have a sufficient root system, with the foliage's diameter surpassing 5cm.
 If possible, water the soil 24hrs before the main event to reduce the risk of transplant shock, when its dry root systems are over-fingered.
 Take the plant out of its pot and place your fingers close to the nodal junction - soil may have to be removed for better access.
 Push the chosen offset downwards until you hear a snap.
 Separate the foliage and its root system away from the mother plant, mentally noting the high risk of damage.
 Transplant in the appropriate sized pot with a fresh batch of 'Carnivorous' soil.
 Maintain evenly moist soil and situate it in a bright, indirect location away from any direct sunlight.
 After four weeks, treat it like a healthy specimen, following the care tips above!